-Fairness was a key feature in the court's deliberations to approve the plan; in this context fairness means the plan is one that "an intelligent and honest man could reasonably approve".
+Fairness was a key feature in the court's deliberations to approve the plan.
+In this context, fairness means the plan is one that "an intelligent and honest man could reasonably approve".

 Prior to Virgin's plan being approved, a dissenting trade creditor argued that Virgin could have "picked" or manipulated the composition of the classes of creditors in the plan, so that uncooperative creditors could be outvoted.

-Nevertheless, the court was satisfied that certain creditors were excluded for "respectable commercial reasons" – ie due to the logistical burden of reviewing contracts with 1,000 excluded trade creditors whose total claim would only amount to 0.02% of Virgin's debt.
+Nevertheless, the court was satisfied that certain creditors were excluded for "respectable commercial reasons" – eg due to the logistical burden of reviewing contracts with 1,000 excluded trade creditors whose total claim would only amount to 0.02% of Virgin's debt.

 Companies seeking to use the new restructuring plan should be aware that they must procure not only the approval of their creditors, but also the sanction of the court, which will necessarily consider fairness in exercising its discretion.

 par Nick Moser